Command compatibility

 • New in redis: 7.0.0

-• New in version 3.0.0.
+• Added in version 3.0.0.

 Removes and returns the member with the highest score from one or more sorted sets.
 Blocks until a member available otherwise.
 Deletes the sorted set if the last element was popped.